The Batman (TV series): Home media

+On March 1, 2026, The Batman is one of the 100 Warner Bros.-owned animated series that added to the Fox Corporation-owned FAST/AVOD streaming service Tubi.

 The Batman official games

 The Batman Plug and Play TV video game

 The Batman Plug and Play TV Video Game (a.k.a.
 Plug 'n Play) was released in 2004 by Jakks Pacific.
 It features The Batman tracking down notable villains from the show, including The Joker, Firefly, Mr. Freeze, Bane, and Penguin.
 The game comes with a custom controller which connects to a TV via RCA connectors.

 The Batman: The CobbleBot Caper

 The Batman: The CobbleBot Caper is a Macromedia Flash Toonami game released on the Cartoon Network website in 2005.
 It has similar gameplay to the Plug and Play game and features Penguin and the Kabuki Twins.

 The Batman Strikes!

 The Batman Strikes! is a DC comic book series featuring Batman and is a spin-off comic book series of The Batman.
 Part of DC's line for young readers, the series lasted 50 issues in total, with the last issue shipping in October 2008.